tubbleWeek/Drone-Documenation/GazeboSimulation/DroneSimulation/README.md

 sim_vehicle.py -w
 ```

-This will launch a SITL simulation, you can stop it using 'ctrl + c' in the terminal
+This will launch a SITL simulation, you can stop it using `ctrl + c` in the terminal

 Now we will need to compile the code in ArduPilot